axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

 ---

 > This summary of "Register Allocation for programs in SSA-form" by Hack, Grund, and Goos[^hack06]
-> is adapted from my submission to the writing assignment
+> is adapted from my writing assignment submission
 > in the course DAT315 The computer scientist in society at Chalmers University of Technology.
 > The target audience is computer science students not necessarily having taken a compilers course.